-In addition to the revenue allocated by the federal and state government, school districts raise additional school funding at the local level, in general by levying local property taxes.
-Once revenue is raised and allocated from federal, state, and local sources, school districts are tasked with distributing that funding to each school in the district.
+In addition to the revenues allocated by the federal and state government, school districts raise funding at the local level, in general by levying local property taxes.
+Once revenues are raised and allocated from federal, state, and local sources, school districts are tasked with distributing that funding to each school in the district.
 School districts have typically allocated teachers, administrators, and equipment to each school while calculating funding per student retroactively based on the resources assigned.

 Differences in wealth among districts are partially attributable to remnants of racial covenants — legal contracts embedded in property deeds to prevent nonwhite people from moving in.
 Although those covenants have not been enforceable for decades, their impacts persist today.
 For example, a 2019 analysis by EdBuild found that predominantly nonwhite districts received $23 billion less than predominantly white districts from state and local governments despite serving the same number of students.

 While state financing programs aim to fairly distribute funding and resources across all school districts, no state is capable of fully equalizing funding disparities.
 Those disparities are driven by differences among districts in the cost of education as well as the ability and willingness of districts to spend money on education.
-And while financing from the federal government has resulted in increased funding for disadvantaged students, this means of financing is also limited.
+Further, while financing from the federal government has resulted in increased funding for disadvantaged students, the method of financing is also limited.

 Over the past century, the local share of education funding has declined, with state funding largely making up the difference.
 The federal share of education funding has been relatively constant over the last 40 years after generally rising from 1920 to 1980.